 Sure, they absolutely help maintain muscle, but without that surplus of calories, it’s just not going to happen.

-A calorie surplus, proper protein, carb, and fat intakes are all necessary for building muscle.
+A calorie surplus, proper protein, carb, and fat intake are all necessary to build muscle.

-But, just how much protein and carbs should you eat to gain muscle?
+But, just how much protein and carbs should you eat to gain muscle mass?

 Let’s find out!